Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	np.save('Yang_Blob_Images.npy', yang_images)
 	yang_sample.to_csv('Yang_Blobs_Catalog.csv')

-The dataframe consisting the sub-catalog of these four NB-selected LABs as well as the corresponding images can be downloaded below.
+The dataframe containing the sub-catalog of these four narrowband-selected LABs, along with their corresponding images, can be downloaded below:

 - :download:`Yang_Blobs_Catalog.csv <Yang_Blobs_Catalog.csv>`
 - :download:`Yang_Blob_Images.npy <Yang_Blob_Images.npy>`

-We proceed by running these four through the iForest and CNN stages in the pipeline to assess how all the models assess each object, even if they were excluded in the early stages.
-Note that these scores are already present in the above dataframe, but the code below shows how the models were loaded and these scores were calculated (except the initial XGBoost-based filter, as all detected objects have this score already).
+We then run these four objects through the iForest and CNN stages of the pipeline to evaluate how all models classify each object, even those excluded in the early stages.
+Note that these scores are already included in the dataframe above; however, the code below demonstrates how the models were loaded and how these scores were calculated (excluding the initial XGBoost filter, since all detected objects already have this score).

 .. code-block:: python